kyak/launchpad_ert/README.md

         * LED
         * Built-in temperature sensor
         * Push button
-- Execution in PIL mode
+- Execution in PIL mode (hardware UART - you must swap TX/RX jumpers on your LaunchPad)
 - PIL mode profiling

 What this package would like to have: